Self-confrontation method

 In psychology, the self-confrontation method (SCM), developed by Hubert Hermans, is a technique for examining people's behavior modification.
 It relies on people's inconsistent knowledge and dissatisfaction with their own values, motivation, behaviors, or with their personal meaning systems and those of significant others.
 Self-confrontation psychology is based on two theories which are valuation theory and dialogical-self theory.

 Background

 The self-confrontation method is a specific evaluation and intervention tool guided which focuses on the individual's feelings and motivation.
-SCM is influenced by James's work (1890) and Merleau-Pony (1945,1962), as well as Bruner(1986) and Sarbin(1986).
+SCM is influenced by James's work (1890) and Merleau-Ponty (1945,1962), as well as Bruner(1986) and Sarbin(1986).
 SCM is organized into a narrative structure when Hermans developed the Valuation Theory as a framework for research of personal experience over time (1987-1989).
 Self-Confrontation is not limited to one field of practice it can be used in different purposes such as psychotherapy and psychology.